Frequently Asked Questions

 For students in our Evening and Weekend cohorts, classes are held on the Berkeley Haas campus.
 For the Flex cohort, students attend their core courses synchronously online twice a week for their first three semesters and can expect to have a similar amount of required asynchronous online content to prepare during the week.
 All students are welcome to select on campus electives or online electives for the second half of the program.

-For the entering class of 2023, we enrolled 335 students.
+For the entering class of 2024, we enrolled 350 students.

 All the programs offer the same Berkeley Haas MBA degree and provide access to all of the resources available at Berkeley Haas.

 The differences are in the program structure and typical professional experience of the students, although there is some overlap.
-For an overview of the three programs, visit our program comparison page
+For an overview of the three programs, visit our program comparison page.

 In addition to reviewing our website, we recommend that you join us for an event—be it online or in person.
 The best way to get a feel for our on-campus experience, curriculum, and culture is to visit, sit in on a class, and attend an information session.